 Childcare Leave: No separate child care leaves.

-Death: Bereavement leave can be availed for up to 4 weeks at 100% of base salary.
+Death: An employer can avail of bereavement leave for up to 4 weeks at 100% base salary.

 Work-Related Injury Leave: If the employee needs to receive medical treatment due to work-related injury or occupational disease, their work-related injury leave should not exceed more than 12 months.
 Injured employees are paid 100% of their daily wages.